Nainik2509/Vuexy-React-Next-Js/docs/guide/development/loaders.md

 - Make a new file in the `src/layouts/components` folder
 - Copy the code from the `src/@core/components/spinner/index.tsx` file and paste it in the file you just made
-- Remove our SVG logo and add you logo (you can add the logo of any format viz.
+- Remove our SVG logo and add your logo (you can add the logo of any format viz.
 JPEG, PNG, SVG, etc.)
 - Pass your component in the `fallback` prop with the `AuthGuard` and `GuestGuard` components in the `src/pages/_app.tsx` file.

 ```tsx